lingfromSh/rotation-net-implement-pytorch/README.md

 ## Training

-You can run `main.py` to choose `Training` and input params to begin your model training.
+You can run `main.py` , choose option `Training` and give your params to begin your model training.